-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Freeland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Freeland is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Freeland who work in office and administrative support (12.77%), management occupations (11.83%), and sales jobs (11.53%).
+Freeland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Freeland is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Freeland who work in management occupations (11.38%), sales jobs (9.24%), and teaching (8.67%).

-Freeland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Freeland doesn't have a public transportation system that people use for their commute.

-The per capita income in Freeland in 2010 was $24,237, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $96,948 for a family of four.
-However, Freeland contains both very wealthy and poor people as well.
+The per capita income in Freeland in 2010 was $35,055, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,220 for a family of four.

 The most common language spoken in Freeland is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Polish and Italian.